 - Store in an air-tight container in the refrigerator for up to 10 days.
 Stir before reserving.

-- See post above for detailed FODMAP information on each ingredient.
+- FODMAPs: See post above for detailed FODMAP information on each ingredient.

-- *Anchovy paste doesn't make the dressing taste fishy, nor do you have to handle any fish as you are using the easy-to-use paste, which can be found in many grocery stores in the condiments or refrigerated seafood section as well as on Amazon.
+- Anchovy paste: if this ingredient scares you, just know that it doesn't make the dressing taste fishy, nor do you have to handle any fish as you are using the easy-to-use paste, which can be found in many grocery stores in the condiments or refrigerated seafood section as well as on Amazon.

-- Coconut aminos – you can also use tamari or soy sauce if not eating Paleo/Whole30 – use tamari for gluten-free.
+- Coconut aminos – you can also use Worcestershire sauce, tamari or soy sauce if not eating Paleo/Whole30 – use tamari for gluten-free.

 - Salt – the anchovy paste will bring saltiness to the dressing, so taste before adding salt to see if it needs more to your taste.